rijub98/FlyAway/README.md

 6. VisualStudio.Web.CodeGeneration.Design
 7. Swashbuckle.AspNetCore

-After making changes, create a new migration in cmd using add-migration <migration_name>
+After making changes, create a new migration in cmd using add-migration <migration_name><br>
-Update it to database using update-database cmd
+Update it to the database using update-database cmd